munificent/craftinginterpreters/book/scanning.md

 ^code char-error (1 before, 1 after)

 Note that the erroneous character is still *consumed* by the earlier call to `advance()`.
-That's important so that we don't get stuck in an infinite loop on it.
+That's important so that we don't get stuck in an infinite loop.

 Note also that we <span name="shotgun">*keep scanning*</span>.
 There may be other errors later in the program.
-It gives our users a better experience if we can detect as many of those as possible in one go.
+It gives our users a better experience if we detect as many of those as possible in one go.
 Otherwise, they see one tiny error and fix it, only to have the next error appear, and so on.
 Syntax error whack-a-mole is no fun.